How to Negotiate a New Car Price (And Actually Win)

 The two numbers you need before any conversation starts:

 Invoice price — what the dealer paid the manufacturer for the vehicle.
 This is your floor.
 Dealers will sometimes claim they can't go below invoice.
 It's rarely true.
-Manufacturers pay dealers holdback money — typically 2-3% of MSRP — on every vehicle sold, which means a dealer can sell at invoice and still make money.
+Manufacturers pay dealers holdback money — typically 2–3% of MSRP — on every vehicle sold, which means a dealer can sell at invoice and still make money.
 That's not widely advertised.
+For a full breakdown of what invoice price actually means and where it falls short as a negotiating tool, see our guide on what is dealer invoice price.

 Average transaction price — what other buyers in your area are actually paying for the same vehicle right now.
 Tools like Edmunds True Market Value and CarEdge give you this data for free.
 This is the most powerful number you can bring into a negotiation because it's real, verifiable, and based on actual transactions — not a number either of you made up.